kaljuvee/kalla-moobel/README.md

 ## Usage

 1. Start the application and navigate to the provided URL (typically http://localhost:8501)
-2. Enter your OpenAI API key in the sidebar (Anthropic API key is optional)
+2. Verify that your API keys are loaded correctly (check the sidebar status)
 3. Navigate to the desired page using the sidebar:
    - **RFQ Analysis**: For analyzing project specifications and generating cost estimates
    - **Drawing Analysis**: For analyzing technical drawings and blueprints